The Mellon Foundation awarded $150,000 to Knox College for a research project entitled “Pedagogies, Communiti...

 Two electric vehicle charging stations are available for guests of the college.
 In addition, the Facilities department maintains a number of biodiesel-powered vehicles in the maintenance fleet.

-Galesburg is a historic railroad town, which is fortunate to have Amtrak service eight times per day (four trains heading toward Chicago and four heading west).
+Galesburg is a historic railroad town, fortunate to have Amtrak service eight times per day (four trains heading toward Chicago and four heading west).
 Train service is at the Galesburg Train Station, just a few blocks east of the Knox College campus.
-The train provides transportation to visit other cities in the region or and to connect with airports in Chicago.
+The train provides transportation to visit other cities in the region or to connect with airports in Chicago.
 It is often faster and much less expensive than the cost to drive and pay for fuel and parking.
 See the Amtrak website for schedules and more information.